Tampa Bay Farm2School Executive Board

 Li Zhu, an international student Shanghai, China, is a Patel College of Global Sustainability MA student with a concentration in Food Security and Sustainability.
 Zhu obtained a B.A. in English and minor in Economics.
 Working with Professor Culhane, Zhu has developed expertise in building biodigesters with the goal of integrating the energy, food, water nexus.
 Currently he is working on developing an approach that combines sustainable tourism and food security to achieve sustainable development goals.

 Zhu held the position of "Sustainability Coordinator" during his internship with TTF2S.
 In that capacity he worked with school partners implement a school cafeteria food waste audit and learn about composting.
 At the conclusion of his internship, Li transitioned to the role of "Social Media Coordinator."
-Li's work is made possible by student internship sponsors Beth and Gerry Curts and Ken Ward.
+Li's work during the 2016/17 school year is made possible by student internship sponsors Beth and Gerry Curts and Ken Ward.

 Christiane Barros Adwell, Tampa Bay Kids’ Kitchen Evaluator